ViciousSquid/NeuralNetworkBuilder/README.md

 ![image](https://github.com/user-attachments/assets/7b1f4fd4-8dee-49f4-b82d-da13668972a6)

-This code was used for the basis of the Dosidicus Tamgagotchi brain:  https://github.com/ViciousSquid/Dosidicus
+This code was used for the basis of the Dosidicus digital-pet brain:  https://github.com/ViciousSquid/Dosidicus